fliklab/browser-engineering-js/README.md

 For detailed documentation, see [src/README.md](src/README.md)

-## Note
+## 📝 Implementation Notes

-This project is created for educational purposes of myself.
-This implementation does not guarantee to be a direct translation of the original Python code.
+This project is created for educational purposes.
+While following the book's algorithms closely, some adaptations were made for the JavaScript/p5.js environment:

+### Platform Differences

+**Font Handling**: Unlike Python's `tkinter.font.Font` which is self-contained, p5.js requires a canvas instance for text measurement.
+We use a global p5 instance pattern to ensure fonts can access `textWidth()` and other p5 methods when needed.

+**Default Styles**: The default stylesheet includes basic styles for common elements (`<a>`, `<b>`, `<i>`, etc.) to ensure reasonable rendering even when external stylesheets fail to load.

+This implementation follows the book's core concepts while adapting to JavaScript's ecosystem and browser environment.

 ## License